flowershow/flowershow-app/blog/how-to-share-your-obsidian-notes-online-with-flowershow.md

    - Choose how often you want your changes to be uploaded

 For more details about the plugin, check out [its documentation](https://github.com/Vinzent03/obsidian-git).

----

-Need help?
-The Flowershow Cloud community and support team are here to assist you.
-Happy sharing!